sindresorhus/Settings/readme.md

 As with any `NSWindowController`, call `NSWindowController#close()` to close the preferences window.

+## Known issues

+### The preferences window doesn't show

+This can happen when you are not using auto-layout or have not set a size for the view controller.
+You can fix this by either using auto-layout or setting an explicit size, for example, `preferredContentSize` in `viewDidLoad()`.
+[We intend to fix this.](https://github.com/sindresorhus/Preferences/pull/28)

 ## FAQ

 ### How can I localize the window title?